 By making small adjustments to your posture and form, you can help your body move with less effort.

 Many components from form, footstrike to breathing come together to create optimal running form and posture.

-You can train your body to run in ways that puts the least strain on your joints, supporting muscles and ligaments during movement.
+By training your body to run in ways that puts the least strain on your joints, supporting muscles and ligaments during movement, you will become faster.